favila/crinkle/README.md

 Crinkle is a CLJS wrapper for modern (v16+) React.
 Its goals:

-* Emit ReactElements (instead of createElement calls) at compile time.
-* Keep key and ref separate (instead of mixed with props).
 * Keep props object opaque (instead of plain JS objects wth reserved "key", "ref", and "children" properties) as much as possible.
 This is to allow using immutable data structures directly as props.
 * Allow using normal CLJS functions as render functions (instead of requiring property access on its props arguments or wrapping in a function or React.Component).
+* Keep key and ref separate (instead of mixed with props).
 * Provide a Hooks-like interface that compares changes by CLJS `=` (instead of React's `Object.equal()`).
 (EXPERIMENTAL)
 * Provide some macros for easier construction of class-based Components